paulmarrington/Unity-Documentation/Fibers/Askowl-Fibers.md

 emitter.Fire;
 ```

+### Emitter.Action
+`Emitter.Action` is the delegate used as the `Emitter.Listen` parameter.
+It gets a copy of the emitter (and any context) and returns true normally or false to remove the listener from the listening queue.

 ### Emitter.Context
 If we respond to an emitter from a class scope, we can keep context in the class.
 When it is at the function scope, we need to have the emitter know some more about the context.